-The International House (IHouse) mission is to provide educational services and advocacy to the international population at Duke as well as outreach to the Durham community.
-The International House offers extensive cross-cultural programming and information to enhance the global mission of the university.
+The International Student Center provides educational services and advocacy to the international population at Duke as well as outreach to the Durham community.
+The Center offers extensive cross-cultural programming and information to enhance the global mission of the university.